On-Balance Volume Trading Strategy: Volume Flow Analysis

 |---|---|---|

-Think of it this way: OBV is listening for the steady hum of genuine interest.
-In a quiet room (a low-liquidity stock), a single cough can sound deafening.
-During a sudden shout (a price gap), it might miss the context.
-And sometimes, there's just static in the system (artificial volume).
+Think of it this way: OBV listens for the steady hum of genuine interest.
+In a quiet room (a low-liquidity stock), a single cough sounds deafening.
+During a sudden shout (a price gap), it misses context.
+And sometimes there's just static in the system (artificial volume).

-The takeaway?
 Never rely on OBV alone.
-Always check what's happening with the price itself and use other pieces of information to see if the OBV's story makes sense.
-It's a great teammate in your analysis, but it shouldn't be the only player on the field.
+Always check the price and use other information to see if OBV's story makes sense.
+It's a great teammate, but it shouldn't be the only player on the field.

 Getting More From OBV: Pairing It With Other Tools

-Using OBV by itself can sometimes lead you astray.
-But when its message is backed up by another tool, your confidence in a trade can grow significantly.
+Using OBV by itself can lead you astray.
+But when its message is backed up by another tool, your confidence grows significantly.

 Powerful Combinations in Practice